dansvo/loom/README.md

 # loom
-A haskell-diagrams tool for generating rug weaving patterns
+A haskell-diagrams tool for generating rug weaving patterns for use on a twining loom.